ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 hold the wounded! part as long as can
 be borne to a Lot coal or end of a

-your face and it will make smils o
+your face and it will make smils on
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_FCoLou1n_ver01%2Fdata%2F1873061301%2F0120.jp2/pct:30.008418,43.563946,38.973064,29.768696/!600,600/0/default.jpg"/>
 </td>